Wealth Planning for Age 90, 100 – and Beyond

 That tremendously exciting prospect comes with a big challenge: planning financially for golden years that might extend to age 90, 100—or even longer.
 If you tack on an additional ten or 15 years to your life, you could face the very real and dangerous risk of running out of money while you’re still alive—or having so little left that your lifestyle becomes seriously compromised.

 The good news: Longevity planning is becoming an increasingly important part of successful families’ wealth management efforts to combat the financial risks inherent in living much longer than previous generations.
 Here’s a look at two ways wealth management is being used to position wealth to go the distance.

-“When looking at the timing of investing in a long-term care policy, one should start to investigate and your mid 50’s and it should be put into place by your late 50’s or early 60’s.
-This way you could have something in place before any major medical issues rises that would preclude you from participating and the cost of the policy would not be too excessive going but not too early where you may be paying for years that you may not need.” – Marcus Anderson, CFP®, CIMA®, AIF®, Wealth Manager at Merit Financial Advisors
+“When looking at the timing of investing in a long-term care policy, one should start to investigate in your mid 50’s, and it should be put into place by your late 50’s or early 60’s.
+This way, you could have something in place before any major medical issues arise that would preclude you from participating, and the cost of the policy would not be too excessive going but not too early where you may be paying for years that you may not need.” – Marcus Anderson, CFP®, CIMA®, AIF®, Wealth Manager at Merit Financial Advisors

 Concierge and specialized medical care

 Any discussion of funding a longer life should involve the topic of paying for medical care, so that you and loved ones can continue to enjoy lives that are not just extended but also healthy.

 Of course, the medical care landscape is changing at a rapid pace and the traditional health care system is very unlikely to be able to keep up with demand.
 For those who are concerned, and who can afford it, concierge medicine can be a viable solution.